TheCandidStartup/TheCandidStartup.github.io/_posts/2024-02-05-modern-react-virtual-scroll-grid-2.md

 };
 ```

 Straight away we're off the reservation.
 The React+TypeScript cheat sheets have only a brief mention of `ComponentType` in the advanced section.
 Conceptually it makes sense.
-We're declaring a type for the props that can be passed to VirtualList including the built-in `children` prop.
+We're declaring a type for the props that can be passed to VirtualList including the built-in `children` prop, then drilling down further and specifying the props that child should expect.
 I'm just glad that somebody else worked out how to do it.

 ## The Component Function